vingkan/highlighterjs/README.md

 # Highlighter.js

-Easily extend any HTML page for user highlighting.
+Easily extend any HTML page for custom highlighting.

 Highlighter.js is a vanilla JavaScript library that provides a simple API for highlighting HTML pages.
 Developers can save the highlighted references as JSON and render them in the future.
 Save the highlights to: